johnwargo/react-build-info/readme.md

 ## Usage

-Add this process to the existing `build` script entry, changing:
+Open the project's `package.json` file and add this process to the existing `build` script entry, changing:

 ```text
 "build": "react-scripts build",